2 Weeks in Sri Lanka: Itinerary for Culture, Hiking & Wildlife

 Cabins are very spacious with a main sitting area, upper deck and a generous balcony that opens towards the pool-side.

-Kottawatta River Bank Resort in Udawalawe, Sri Lanka
+Kottawatta River Bank Resort in Udawalawe

 In keeping with the nature experience is the open-air shower bath area.
 Don’t worry, it’s completely private.
 You’ll be able to soak in a long bath or enjoy a quick shower while marvelling at the stars above.
 A truly wonderful experience!
+If you like design, boutique-style accommodation on a budget, this place is a superb option.
+Overall, it very good value for what you get.

 Mirissa Beach: 1 or 2 nights